Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation: Human-Aware Navigation

 As explained in the previous sections, the PD module returns bounding boxes representing people in the scene.
 Those are sent to this module which uses the Nearest Neighbour Joint Probabilistic Data Association (NNJPDA), \cite{Bar2009}, and an array of Kalman Filters to track people (one for each person).
 It performs the following steps: \begin{enumerate} \item{Project the middle point, between the bottom left and right corners of each bounding box, to the ground plane, in world coordinates;} \item{Predict the new state of each track;} \item{Associate the measurements to existing tracks and determine if tracks need to be created or removed;} \item{Update the prediction with the respective measurement; and} \item{Create and/or remove signaled tracks.} \end{enumerate}

 The people tracking is performed in the world coordinate system, instead of the image plane.
+Consider the world coordinate system to be the position in the $x$ and $y$ coordinates in the floor plane ($z=0$).
+Each measurement is defined as $\mathbf{m} = [m_x,m_y]^T$.
 For this purpose, two assumptions are considered: i) people are standing or walking upright\footnote{In our experiments we also considered a seated person.
 Even though our method was not designed for this type of cases, the results were satisfactory.}; ii) given i), a person's feet will always be on the ground plane and, thus, the point, which represents a person feet, is on the line between the bottom left and right corners of the respective bounding box.
 Since the person is, most of the times, in the center of the bounding box, a good estimate for the position of the feet is in the middle point of the considered line segment.
 The projection is performed by transforming the selected point with an homography computed a priori (transformation from the image plane into the floor plane).
 These positions will be associated with the targets and be used as measurements in Kalman Filters (one for each person), which will perform the tracking.
 A constant velocity motion model was considered for the prediction step of the filter.
+The state of a person is considered to be the position and the velocity, which we define as $\mathbf{p} = [p_x,p_y,v_x,v_y]^T$.
+Velocity estimates (required for the HAN constraints) are given from the Kalman filter state estimates, the person orientation is then defined as